kagehq/docle/docs/DETAILED.md

 ## Embeddable Components

-Add interactive code playgrounds to any website with zero configuration.
+Add interactive code editors to any website with zero configuration.

 ### CDN Embed (Recommended)